Walgreens The Thread

 What are foods to avoid with diabetes?

-If you have prediabetes or diabetes, following a healthy eating plan can lead to better blood sugar control and a lower risk of complications.
-Some foods are better choices for your diet than others.
+If you have prediabetes or diabetes, following a healthy eating plan can lead to better blood sugar control and a lower risk of complications associated with these conditions.
+Some foods are better choices to include in your eating plan than others.

-Foods sweetened with sugar, like cookies, cakes, candies and doughnuts, can cause dramatic spikes in blood sugar.
-To indulge your sweet tooth, look for alternatives made with low- and no-calorie sweeteners.
-It’s also important to limit portion size.
-You can also enjoy sweet, low-glycemic fruits like apples, oranges, pears, blueberries and strawberries.
+1. Sugary foods: Foods sweetened with sugar, like cookies, cakes, candies, chocolate bars, doughnuts and even some breakfast cereals, can cause significant spikes in your blood sugar (glucose) level.
+If you have a sweet tooth and would like to indulge occasionally, look for alternatives made with low- and no-calorie sweeteners.
+Keep in mind that it’s also important to limit portion size.
+You can also enjoy sweet fruits with a low glycemic index like apples, oranges, pears, blueberries and strawberries.
+These are much healthier options.

-Like sweets, sugary drinks can cause your blood sugar levels to rise rapidly.
-Water, diet soda and unsweetened tea and coffee are often considered better choices compared to regular soda, fruit juice, energy drinks, sports drinks and coffee drinks prepared with sugar or syrups.
+2. Sugary drinks: Like sweets, sugary drinks can also cause your blood sugar levels to rise rapidly.
+Water, diet soda, and unsweetened tea and coffee are considered better choices compared to regular soda, fruit juice, energy drinks, sports drinks and coffee drinks prepared with sugar or syrups (e.g., high-fructose corn syrup).

-• Bacon, cold cuts and other smoked and cured meats
+• Bacon, cold cuts, hot dogs, and other smoked and cured meats

 • Frozen dinners